 Each Bitcoin file kept on a computer or smartphone in a digital wallet.
 To understand how bitcoin works, you’ll need to know the following words and some background information:

-- Bitcoin is based on blockchain, an open-source technology that produces a shared public history of transactions grouped into “blocks” that are “chained” together to avoid manipulation.
+- Bitcoin, the most popular cryptocurrency in India is based on blockchain, an open-source technology that produces a shared public history of transactions grouped into “blocks” that are “chained” together to avoid manipulation.
 This system keeps a permanent record of every transaction and allows all Bitcoin users to work with the same idea of who owns what.

 - A Bitcoin wallet has two keys.
 A public key and a private key that work together to allow the owner to begin and digitally sign transactions.
 This enables Bitcoin’s most important feature: safely transferring ownership from one user to another.